jlquinn/xbows-driver/doc/spec.md

 So the key flashlight program immediately follows the default light program without the frame count info?

-48040000 03000000 96040000 01000000 looks like it might encode frame count
+48040000 03000000 96040000 01000000 encodes frame count info for the Nth
-info for the Nth flashlight program.
-03 is the animation frame count.
-01 is the light frame duration.
-I don't know how 4804 and 9604 fit in yet.
+flashlight program.
+4804 is the byte offset of the animation frames (0x448), 03 is the animation frame count.
+9604 is the byte offset of the lighting frame.
+01 is the number of light frames.

 If I switch to calculator11, this is 2 animation frames, 2 lighting frames.
 The 4 ints in question are now 48040000 02000000 7c040000 02000000.
 Unclear